Scoring an Early Boarding Time on Royal Caribbean

 refreshments in Royal Caribbean cruise terminal

 A Royal Caribbean employee came over to our large group and checked in each party using her tablet.
 We didn’t even have to get off the couch.
-This was a huge relief from the typical check-in desk with long check-in lines we have experienced in the past.

 suite waiting room at Royal Caribbean terminal in Miami